 Strawman arguments are those which do not attack the substance of an opponent’s argument, but instead a weaker “strawman” version of it.
 Avoid this fallacious thinking by using the “steelman” action model.

 Motte-and-bailey arguments are those that conflate two similar positions by advancing the difficult one, and retreating to the more easily defendable one when attacked.
 For example, some 2020 civil rights protestors proposed to “Abolish the police,” but retreated to the easier-to-defend statement “We just mean reform” when critiqued.
-Whereas a strawman argument substitutes an opponent’s strong argument for a weak one, the motte-and-bailey argument substitutes one’s own weak argument for a stronger one.
-It is a form of bait-and-switch argument.
+Whereas a strawman argument substitutes an opponent’s strong argument for one easier to attack, the motte-and-bailey argument substitutes one’s own weak argument for one easier to defend.
+It is a form of bait-and-switch.

 The fallacy gets its name from a motte-and-bailey castle.
 A motte is the site of the fortified castle, and the bailey encircles the town below.
 The motte is easy to defend, and the bailey more difficult.